Anchorage Daily News: Binkley Co. ownership

 Adn.com announced on August 13, 2017, that it had filed for bankruptcy after being sued for back rent by Alaska telecommunications company GCI.
 Control of operations was immediately assumed by a group led by Ryan Binkley of Fairbanks, who were in the process of purchasing the paper.
 Binkley is the son of John Binkley, a Republican politician.
 In November 2017, the paper's Facebook page reverted its name back to Anchorage Daily News; the paper itself rebranded to Anchorage Daily News on November 18.

 Binkley Co. acquired the Alaska Journal of Commerce in 2018.
 In 2019, Binkley Co. acquired the Arctic Sounder, the Bristol Bay Times and the Dutch Harbor Fisherman.

 In April 2024, the newspaper's staff was informed by management that the paper will reduce the number of print editions from six to two a week.
-Newsroom staff launched a campaign to unionize in September 2024 and voted two months later 13-4 in favor of unionization.
+Newsroom staff launched a campaign to unionize in September 2024, and voted two months later 13-4 in favor of unionization.
+A contract was ratified in March 2026, making the first newsroom in Alaska to have a union contract.